shambhavi-tec/Mini-Projects/Recipe page/README.md

 - `index.html` – HTML structure of the recipe page
 - `style.css` – All styling including responsiveness
-- `screenshot.jpg` – 📸 Screenshot of the final result (replace with yours)
+- `screenshot.jpg` – 📸 Screenshot of the final result

 ---